 5. Pie Chart

-Remember, a pie chart represents numbers in percentages, and the total sum of all segments needs to equal 100%.
+Remember, a pie chart represents numbers in percentages, and the total sum of all segments must equal 100%.

 Best Use Cases for This Type of Chart

-The image above shows another example of customers by role in the company.
+The image I’ve shared above shows another example of customers by role in the company.

-The bar chart example shows you that there are more individual contributors than any other role.
-But this pie chart makes it clear that they make up over 50% of customer roles.
+The bar chart example I shared earlier highlights that there are more individual contributors than any other role.
+However, this pie chart clearly shows that they account for over 50% of customer roles.

 Pie charts make it easy to see a section in relation to the whole, so they are good for showing: